coderwrong/yale-beamer/README.md

     \documentclass{beamer}
     \usetheme{yale}

-The recommended fonts can be loaded with fontspec using XeLaTeX.
-Use the names of the fonts as they appear in your system.
+When using XeLaTeX, you can load the recommended fonts using fontspec.
+Use the names of the fonts as they appear on your system.

     \usepackage{fontspec}
     \setmainfont[Numbers=OldStyle]{YaleNew}
+    \setsansfont{TheSans}

+Depending on how your fonts are installed, you may need to load bold, italic, and small caps fonts individually.

     \setsansfont[
         BoldFont={TheSans B2 Bold},
         ItalicFont={TheSans B2 SemiLight Italic},
         SmallCapsFont={TheSans B4 Caps Regular}
     ]{TheSans}

+Most of the text in your presentation will be set using the sans-serif font.
+This includes Latin-letter variable names in math mode, which will look different from numbers, Greek letters, and other math symbols.
+For greater consistency, you may choose to typeset all math symbols using the math font.
+You can do this by using mathspec instead of fontspec.

+    \usepackage{mathspec}
+    \setmainfont[Numbers=OldStyle]{YaleNew}
+    \setsansfont{TheSans}
+    \setmathfont{Computer Modern}
+    \usefonttheme{professionalfonts}

+When typesetting phonetic characters, it may be helpful to define an environment in which your IPA font will be used.

+    \newfontfamily{\ipa}{CMU Serif}

+The environment can be used in your text as follows.

+    {\ipa hɛˈloʊ ˈwɚld}!